SLAM-group/SAID/README.md

 # <div align="center">A Benchmark For Social Media AI Detection. </div>

- [Who Said That?
-Benchmarking Social Media
+This is the repository for [Who Said That?
+Benchmarking Social Media AI Detection](https://openreview.net/attachment?id=THtX863Io2&name=pdf)
-AI Detection](https://openreview.net/attachment?id=THtX863Io2&name=pdf)

 We create datasets for social media AI detection, and upload the train and test set for this repo.
 The train and test dataset are composed from detector features.